 a utility designed to enable the use and configuration of those special keys on Internet, Easy Access and Multimedia keyboards in Linux

-an on-screen Russian keyboard and Socrat dictionary front-end for Linux
+KRusskej is an on-screen Russian keyboard and Socrat dictionary front-end for Linux.

 Linux Console Tools